 - A development fund, to encourage start-up and development of choirs and singing projects

-- Free CPD events to help singing leaders develop their skills
+- Subsidised CPD events to help singing leaders develop their skills

 - Please get in touch with us if you are interested in a Singing Leader visit for your school – for INSET sessions or to work with your pupils